WiseLibs/wise-river/README.md

 ## Unopinionated by default

 Unlike many styles of streams, a river does not preserve sequence/order, allowing for maximum concurrency by default.
 However, rivers give you total concurrency control, and therefore they can be made to process items in sequence if desired (see [Ordered Rivers](#ordered-rivers)).
-This flexibility makes accomplishing complicated tasks incredibly easy, making rivers feel very powerful when compared to other types of object streams or observables.
+This flexibility makes accomplishing complicated tasks incredibly easy, making rivers feel very powerful when compared to other types of streams or observables.

 Rivers inherit from the native `Promise` ([`WisePromise`](https://github.com/JoshuaWise/wise-promise)).
 If an error occurs in a river, the river will be rejected, along with all rivers that originate from it.
 If no error occurs, the river will be fulfilled with `undefined` when all of its items have been been consumed.